06 Mar The Best Dirt Bikes Off The Road

-A duo sport bike is a street-legal bike that you can also take off the road.
-Equipped to hit the pavement and rough terrains, it’s an obvious choice for bikers who ride their motorcycles daily as a mode of transport, or cross-country travelers who never know what kind of road they’ll hit next.
+A duo sports bike is a street-legal bike that you can also take off the road.
+Equipped to hit the pavement and rough terrains, it’s an obvious choice for bikers who ride their motorcycles daily as a mode of transport, or cross-country travellers who never know what kind of road they’ll hit next.

-The 2012 KTM 500 EXC is the most expensive dual sport bike in 2012 which costs $9,899.
-Its 510cc engine and 2.38 gallon fuel tank are larger than normal bikes in this class.
+The 2012 KTM 500 EXC is the most expensive dual sports bike in 2012 which costs $9,899.
+Its 510cc engine and 9-litre fuel tank are larger than normal bikes in this class.
 Seat height is just a bit higher than normal making it suitable for tall and short riders.
 But its electronic fuel injection and electronic ignition are two of its most remarkable features.